 How much Python Do I need to Know?

-You need to know variables, lists, dict, functions, classes, loops, and conditionals in Python.
+You need to know Python's variables, lists, dict, functions, classes, loops, and conditionals.

 Are the sessions recorded?

-What is the timing of the live session and Co-working Session?
+What is the timing of the Co-working Session?

 What happens in the Coworking Session?

-Coworking sessions, as the name suggests, are for us to meet and on the exercise.
 There won't be any structured teaching.
-It's mostly for clarifying doubts, bugs and motivating each other.
+It's mostly for clarifying doubts and bugs and motivating each other.

-Feel free to reach out to me at email@example.com with any questions you might have.
+Feel free to contact me at email@example.com with any questions you might have.